abhisharmab/abhisharmab.github.io/marginalia/_posts/2019-06-23-secrets-of-sand-hill-road.md

 Set clear expectations, agreements, and rules of engagement.
 With your co-founders, early employees, and your investors.
 Just like the rule of thumb for your product, keep this simple and clear.

-Understand financially modeling 101.
+Understand financial modeling 101.
 It will help you figure out how much money to raise, and at what valuation.
 Also, help communicate projections. _I am still figuring out how actually to do this.
 Can't find many resources around this_.

 Raise money based on clear milestones you would like to achieve, how you will de-risk at each stage, and what would it take for you to get there; always future looking.